Machiavellianism (psychology): Other "dark" groupings

 Machiavellianism has been featured in many other groupings of dark traits, such as the dark tetrad, which adds sadism to the dark triad traits.
 The characteristics of Machiavellianism have also been viewed as potentially correlated with sadism.

 The paper titled "The Dark Core of Personality" introduced a theoretical framework to understand various "dark traits" in personality as manifestations of a single underlying factor called the Dark Factor of Personality.
 This factor represents a general dispositional tendency where individuals prioritize their own utility (self-interest) at the expense of others, often justifying their actions through certain beliefs.
 The concept of D encapsulates all of the main "dark traits", with the addition of Spitefulness, Egoism, Moral Disengagement, Entitlement, and Self-interest.
 The authors of the study argued that while Machiavellianism, along with other dark traits like Narcissism and Psychopathy, has its unique features, it also shares a common core with these traits, which is encapsulated in the D factor.
-This means that people who score high in Machiavellianism tend to exhibit behaviors that prioritize their own benefit over others' which correlate with characteristis that align with the D factor.
+This means that people who score high in Machiavellianism tend to exhibit behaviors that prioritize their own benefit over others' which correlate with characteristics that align with the D factor.
 It is said that manipulativeness and callousness is responsible for the covariances among the dark personalities in general.

 The light triad is a personality model that contrasts the dark triad, which comprises Kantianism, faith in humanity, and humanism.
 Kantianism was compared to Machiavellianism as its opposite, as it is characterized by a non-exploitative orientation.
 Both Kantianism and Machiavellianism are traits which are tongue-in-cheek references to philosophers.
 The "Light Triad" and its characteristics were most strongly negatively correlated with Machiavellianism.

 DSM: Trait, not disorder

 Machiavellianism has never been considered a disorder, nor has it been referenced in any version of the Diagnostic and Statistical Manual of Mental Disorders or International Classification of Diseases.
-It has been treated as strictly a personality construct.
+It has always been treated solely as a personality construct.
 It is primarily studied by personality psychologists, as it is a non-clinical personality style.